 - 1 point per $1 spent on all other purchases*

 These BMO Rewards points can be used towards any travel booking for a return of up to 3.35% on your purchases.
-The card offers a $50 lifestyle credit and will earn 10% more points when you add an authorized user to the account.
+The card offers a $50 lifestyle credit and earns 10% more points when you add an authorized user to the account.

 Tangerine Money-Back World Mastercard